hdu-cloud/mindspore/docs/api/api_python_en/mindspore.ops.primitive.rst

 operators that can be used for constructor function of Cell

+For more information about dynamic shape support status, please refer to `Dynamic Shape Support Status of primitive Interface <https://mindspore.cn/docs/en/master/note/dynamic_shape_primitive.html>`_ .

+For the details about the usage constraints of each operator in the operator parallel process, refer to `Usage Constraints During Operator Parallel <https://www.mindspore.cn/docs/en/master/note/operator_list_parallel.html>`_ .

+The module import method is as follows:

 .. code-block::

     import mindspore.ops as ops

-Compared with the previous version, the added, deleted and supported platforms change information of `mindspore.ops.primitive` operators in MindSpore, please refer to the link `API Updates <https://gitee.com/mindspore/docs/blob/r2.0.0-alpha/resource/api_updates/ops_api_updates.md>`_ .
+Compared with the previous version, the added, deleted and supported platforms change information of `mindspore.ops.primitive` operators in MindSpore, please refer to the link `mindspore.ops.primitive API Interface Change <https://gitee.com/mindspore/docs/blob/master/resource/api_updates/ops_api_updates_en.md>`_ .

 Operator Primitives
 -------------------